dcdpr/did-btc1/chapters/Security-Considerations.md

 #### Late Publishing

-**did:btc1** was designed to avoid ::Late Publishing:: such that, independent of when a resolution occurs, the DID document history and provenance is guaranteed to be invariant.
+**did:btc1** was designed to avoid ::Late Publishing:: such that, independent of when a resolution occurs, the DID document history and provenance are guaranteed to be invariant.
 This is achieved through requiring strict ordering of DID updates and complete coverage of all relevant ::Beacon Signals::.
 Resolvers MUST process all relevant ::Beacon Signals:: and enforce strict ordering.